Traxyco/starter-bot-telegram/README.md

 ## Requirements
 * Create an account on [Recast.AI](https://recast.ai/signup)
+* Download Telegram on your phone
-* Create an account on download Telegram on your phone
+* Configure your account on your phone
 * Advise you to download [Telegram](https://desktop.telegram.org/) for a better dev exprience

 ## Set up your Recast.AI account